metahkg/metahkg-docs/docs/deploy/setup/env.md

 MONGO_EXPRESS_PORT=8081
 # mongo-express (a mongodb gui) port
-# required only if you run yarn docker:express or yarn docker:express-prebuilt
+# required only if you run add mongo-express

 domain=metahkg.org
 # please change to your domain name